 Rotary Hearth Furnace

 Surface® Combustion’s rotary hearth design starts with the hearth.
 It can be a refractory hearth made of hard brick and/or castable refractory or it can be an alloy hearth.
-The rotating hearth is sealed from the outside environment via oil or an oil substitute type of fluid.
+The rotary hearth furnace design is sealed from the outside environment via oil or an oil substitute type of fluid.
 The drive of the hearth is via electric motor to a pinion which drives into arced segmented rack gears on the bottom of the hearth.
 It can also be via a chain wrapped around the hearth perimeter which is driven by a sprocket.
 This hearth arrangement is positioned inside of a heated environment.
 Heating can be via electric heating or direct or indirect gas firing.
 The loads can be processed in a stepped or semi-continuous fashion where the load moves one position at a time or in a true continuous fashion.
 Atmospheres can be endothermic (RX®), exothermic (DX®) or nitrogen.
 The processes performed are most often hardening or annealing.
-This furnace style is most often used when press or fixture quenching is desired.
+This rotary hearth furnace design is most often used when press or fixture quenching is desired.
 Automatic or manually actuated grippers reach into the furnace exit door and retract parts for placement into die press quenches.
 Here, parts such as ring gears are captured and restrained as they are quenched in oil or polymer to minimize distortion.
-This is the most common application of where a rotary hearth furnace is used.
+This is the most common application of where a rotary hearth furnace design is used.
 The operating temperature range is typically from 1400°F to 2200°F as this is a radiant/conduction style of heat transfer to the load.

 Insulations used in the hot zone can be brick or fiber.
 Heating elements are traditionally rod overbend style that are electrically isolated from the steel casing.
 Gas fired models can include indirect heated radiant tube or direct fired burners.